 As I described before, we offer an incredible menu of experiential learning opportunities and have a faculty member that is dedicated to helping our students find those experiences.
 Not only in our practicum that we curate for them but helping our students identify and thrive in the more traditional internship settings with organizations.
 So we have a faculty member whose majority of time is spent on supporting students in that search and the successful completion of their internships.
 Those are the three main areas in which the University of Iowa stands out.

-John: Ok, so moving on then.
-What if any current trends or issues do you see in the industry?
+What current trends or issues do you see in the sport management industry?

 Dan: A couple stand out to me.
 One, there was a really good article in the Washington Post about the sports industry’s challenge to engage the Gen-Z population, with Gen-Z being the newest up and coming consumers of sports and fans of sports.
 The sports industry is trying to determine how to connect fans that fall into the Gen-Z category, how to connect them with their sport or brand that the industry is marketing.

 I think along with the challenges engaging the Gen-Z population, comes the expansion of sports in the digital space and different strategies for packaging and delivering the sports product to a new generation of consumers that don’t have the same habits of previous generations in terms of how they consume sports.
 They may be sports fans but the majority of what they consume, speaking in broad terms obviously, the majority of sports they consume may be of the highlight reel variety.
 How can Major League Baseball, the NBA, or the NFL package and put out short highlights on Instagram, Tik-Tok, Twitter or whatever program.